Deep South's Oldest Rivalry: 1942; Auburn Gives Georgia Its Only Loss

-1959
+1959: Tarkenton's Pass

 On November 14, at Sanford Stadium in Athens, as time ran short, Georgia player and future Auburn head-coach Pat Dye recovered a fumble by Auburn quarterback Bryant Harvard.
 Georgia quarterback Fran Tarkenton's touchdown pass in the final seconds gave Georgia a 14–13 victory and cost Auburn a Southeastern Conference championship.
 Georgia went on to claim the 1959 SEC Championship and the 1960 Orange Bowl Championship with a victory over Missouri in Miami.

-1983
+1983: Pat Dye's First Win Against His Alma Mater

 Again at Sanford Stadium, Pat Dye celebrated his first SEC championship as Auburn's coach after the Tigers beat Georgia 13–7 on November 12.
 Georgia coach Vince Dooley, a former star Auburn quarterback, was there too on that day in 1959 as an assistant on Shug Jordan's staff.

-1986
+1986: Between the Hoses

 The Bulldogs visited Auburn as three-touchdown underdogs.
 Auburn was two wins away from the SEC Championship, with only one blemish on their record, an 18–17 setback at Florida.
 Georgia, deprived of starting quarterback James Jackson at the last moment due to a family funeral, staged a 20–16 upset victory.
 When Georgia fans stormed the field of Jordan–Hare Stadium and started tearing the turf from midfield and refused to leave, they were doused by sprinkler system and fire hoses.
 The hoses were quickly turned on the stands, soaking the Georgia marching band and fans listening to its traditional post-game performance.
 The incident received widespread attention and Auburn officially apologized.

-1994
+1994: Georgia "Beats" Auburn 23-23.

 Georgia ended Auburn's 20-game winning streak with a 23–23 tie at Jordan-Hare.
 The Sunday morning headline in nearby Columbus, Ga read "UGA beats Auburn 23–23".

-1996
+1996: The SEC's First Overtime Game

 The two teams played in the first Southeastern Conference football game to go into overtime.
 First-year head coach Jim Donnan's team was down 28–7 at halftime, before rallying to tie it at 28 on a 30-yard touchdown as time expired from Mike Bobo to Cory Allen, and Georgia went on to win 56–49 in four overtimes.
 This game was also famous for the incident in which Uga V lunged at Auburn wide receiver Robert Baker after a first-quarter touchdown.

-1999
+1999: The Kevin Ramsey Game

 Auburn coach Tommy Tuberville got his first signature win, as the underdog Tigers led 31–0 at halftime and cruised to a 38–21 victory.
+Georgia fired its defensive coordinator, Kevin Ramsey the following week.